MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-network-howto-vnet-to-vnet.md

 ms.lastreviewed: 10/03/2019

 # keywords:  VNET Peering Azure Stack
-# Intent: As an Azure Stack Operator, I want < what? > so that < why? >
+# Intent: As an Azure Stack Operator, I want connect two Azure Stacks with VNET peering so that uses can interact with resources as if it were a continuous network.
 ---

 # How to connect two VNETs through peering

 This article describes how to create a connection between two virtual networks in the same environment.
 When you configure the connections, you learn how VPN gateways in Azure Stack work.
 Connect two VNETs within the same Azure Stack environment using Fortinet Fortigate.
-This procedure deploys two VNETs with a Fortigate NVA in each VNET each within a separate resource group.
+This procedure deploys two VNETs with a Fortigate NVA, a network virtual appliance, in each VNET each within a separate resource group.
 It also details the changes required to configure an IPSec VPN between the two VNETs.
-The steps in this section should be repeated twice: once for each VNET deployment.
+Repeat the steps in this article should for each VNET deployment.

 ## Prerequisites